-A review in the Journal of Alzheimer’s Disease evaluates the role of diet (Journal of Alzheimer’s Disease, Nov.
+A review in the Journal of Alzheimer’s Disease evaluated the role of diet (Journal of Alzheimer’s Disease, Nov.
 3, 2023).
 According to the evidence from cross-cultural studies, plant-based diets reduce the risk of developing dementia.
 That would include the traditional diets of China, Japan, India and many Mediterranean countries.

 Raising the Risk with the Standard American Diet: